openSUSE/openSUSE-git/git-native-packaging.md

 ## Managing a project in git

-### Monorepo approach
+### Monorepo/subtree approach

 The same approach that works for single packages also works on project level.
 A project basically is an aggregation of packages in subdirectories.
 Means commits to the project need to refer to a tree that contains the package in a subdirectory.

+With this approach the whole history of all packages and their upstreams would be in one giant repository.
+When setting it up the right way using subtrees every package still keeps it's own history.

-There are two ways how a project could aggregate packages.
-One way to aggregate a factory branch as described above.
+There are two ways how a project could aggregate packages in this model.
+One way would be to aggregate a factory branch as described above.
 Another way would be to omit the per-package factory branch and directly merge into the project as it was done on package level before.

-In both cases again a custom merge method is needed:
+Again a custom merge method is needed:

 	$ cat > ~/bin/git-merge-subdir <<EOF
 	#!/bin/bash -e